Successful NDIS Application – What’s Next

 What’s the remuneration and working details?

-• Generous pro-rata leave entitlements
+• Generous pro-rata leave entitlements.

 • Employee Assistance Program (EAP) – access to a comprehensive counselling service free to employees.